convergephp/documentations/v1/framework/03-modules/03-clusters.md

 #### Why default Clusters setup needed ?

-every time you need to add a cluster for a specific version you need to setup the default cluster by marking it with `->default()`, it's a regular cluster but as default it will use the `path` provided to the version itself to serve contents
+Whenever you need to add a cluster for a specific version, you must set up a default cluster by marking it with  `->default()`, A default cluster behaves like a regular cluster but, by default, uses the path provided to the version itself to serve its contents.

 <x-converge::alert title="in fresh module it will use the path provided to the `in()` to serve contents "/>